 Shed hair has no nuclear DNA.
 Nuclear DNA comes from the cell nucleus and is inherited from both parents, half from the mother and half from the father.
 Each person’s nuclear DNA is unique — except for identical twins, who have the same DNA.

 The hair follicle at the base of human hair contains cellular material rich in DNA.
 In order to be used for DNA analysis, the hair must have been pulled from the body – hairs that have been broken off or cut off do not contain Nuclear DNA.
 Therefore hair that has been cut off by a barber or hairdresser does not contain any Nuclear DNA and no person can be identified from it.

 Human Material Loop collects and processes waste human hair from beauty salons.
 Unlike other materials in the textile industry, human hair does not require any cultivation, the material itself is taken care of by individuals until it is cut off by a hairdresser.
-At the current stage, the material is spun to yarns and woven or knitted to applicable textile pieces.
-Current developments explore the physical and chemical properties of human hair and an exploration for different industries.
+At the current stage, the material is spun in yarns and woven or knitted to applicable textile pieces.
+Current developments explore the physical and chemical properties of human hair and exploration for different industries.

 The sweater is made of 100% recycled Dutch blond hair from Amsterdam, spun and knitted in the Netherlands.

 Information submitted by the maker and edited by the Future Materials Bank.